 I knew I wanted to go to Lebanon and after reading a few blogs I gauged the understanding that it was quite expensive in Lebanon and on par with Western European prices rather than Middle Eastern prices like Turkey and Jordan.
 I figured I’d spent the last 2.5 years taking trips to Western Europe on a whim so I couldn’t let the price of Lebanon put me off, and I’m so glad I didn’t!

-Firstly because I really loved my time in Lebanon and I’m so glad I went, it’s different to anywhere I have been before, and secondly, it’s not that expensive!
+I really loved my time in Lebanon and I’m so glad I went.
+Firstly it’s different to anywhere I have been before, and secondly, you can visit Lebanon on a budget!
 Yes that’s right, the cost to travel to Lebanon and Beirut is not that expensive!
 Or at least, it doesn’t have to be.

 Downtown Beirut is where the modern Beirut Souks/ Shopping Mall is, it’s full of highstreet and designer brand, International restaurants and fancy looking cafes.